ryanramage/ndjson-funnel/README.md

 # ndjson-funnel

-funnel ndjson into an pre-existing object
+funnel ndjson into an pre-existing object.

 It sometime is nice to output a large ndjson stream into an actual json object.